-Recently, I received a lot of questions about how I do this and that, about the gauge, the yarn, the hooks … a lot of technical questions.
+Recently, I’ve received a lot of technical questions.
 So I decided I will start with a new crochet journey.
 This time with a Crochet Lessons series.
 One lesson per week (I hope).
 We will talk about everything and start with hooks, then yarn, basic stitches, how to read patterns and how to make them.
 Crocheting is an endless long topic.
 At least for us crocheters, right?

 I won’t waste any of our precious time and I will start right now!